LKremer/showTree/README.md

 showTree
 =========

-A visualization tool that for protein families.
+A visualization tool that for gene/protein families.
 Displays a gene tree with the corresponding MSA and protein domains next to it.

 Requirements
 ------------

+The input files (MSA and gene tree) can be computed with [calcTree](https://ebbgit.uni-muenster.de/ckeme_01/geneSearch/wikis/calcTree). showTree also requires a config file that lists the paths to protein domain annotations.
+This config has the same format as the [geneSearch](https://ebbgit.uni-muenster.de/ckeme_01/geneSearch/) config file, but not all entries are required (e.g. you can remove the path to the orthology file and can replace the paths to the proteome fastas with "-".)

 showTree requires Python2.7 or Python3.4+ and the following Python packages:
 - ete3